 Apply to the Changed Life Recovery Program

-All residents are required to participate in work therapy, which consists of helping the Mission provide to the community.
+All residents are required to participate in work therapy, which consists of helping the Mission serve the community.
 Men are assigned to areas such as the kitchen, Rescued Treasures, Food Distribution Center or other Mission facilities.

-A typical day for our guests starts with quiet time, Bible study, and a recovery curriculum.
-Residents utilize their afternoons for work therapy and their evenings for programming such as chapel, bible classes, field trips and good old fashioned downtime with the other residents of the program, where they learn the art of participating without the need for substances.
+A typical day for our residents starts with a quiet time, Bible study, and recovery curriculum.
+They utilize their afternoons for work therapy and their evenings for programming such as chapel, Bible classes, and field trips.
+Developing healthy relationships strengthens the men’s understanding and enjoyment in life apart from substances.

-It is the Mission’s hope to restore each resident back to their families and communities as upstanding, influential men leading lives of integrity.
+The Mission hopes to restore residents back to their families and communities as upstanding, influential men leading lives of integrity.

 If you or someone you know is interested in applying for the Changed Life Recovery Program, you can download the application here and mail the completed form to the Director of the Changed Life Recovery Program, Carlton Hill, at PO Box 3389, Frederick, MD 21705-3389.
 The program’s policies and guidelines are available here.
 For questions about the program, please contact Jake Sexton the program Case Manager at (301) 695-6633 x205, or email him.